supervisely/developer-portal/api-references/supervisely-annotation-json-format/project-classes-and-tags.md

-# Project Classes, Tags, Type, and Settings
+# Project Classes and Tags (+ Type and Settings)

 Each project in Supervisely has a set of predetermined classes and tags.
 This information is called `Project Meta` and stored in a corresponding JSON-based `meta.json` file.
-This file contains all of the data from the Classes and Tags tab for the project.
+This file contains all of the necessary data from the project's classes and tags.
 Also, it has information about the project's type and settings:

 ![](../../.gitbook/assets/meta.png)